nahuelcandia/mobile-app-maker/docs/themes.md

 layout: default
 ---

-## Templates
+## Themes

-Templates are the base for an app.
-You can create templates using differente rendering engines.
+Themes are the base for an app.
+You can create themes using differente rendering engines.

 An hybrid app should respect the mobile OSs